 This is a beginning course in heating, ventilation and air conditioning technology that is appropriate for HVAC majors and other interested students.
 Upon successful completion of this course, the student should be able to identify the function of the basic components of an air-conditioning system.
 Topics will include heat laws, refrigerants, oils and refrigeration cycles of residential and light commercial systems.
 In the lab, students will design, assemble and operate a working refrigeration system.
 Competencies will include brazing, wiring, evacuating and charging a system.
 The student will be required to provide ANSI Z87 safety glasses and may be expected to provide other basic hand tools and/or equipment.
 3 hrs. lecture, 3 hrs. lab/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$30 to \$150.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$30 to 150.